vlm-run/vlmrun-hub/README.md

 Let's say we want to extract invoice metadata from an [invoice image](https://storage.googleapis.com/vlm-data-public-prod/hub/examples/document.invoice/invoice_1.jpg).
 You can readily use our [`Invoice`](vlmrun/hub/schemas/document/invoice.py) schema we have defined under `vlmrun.hub.schemas.document.invoice` and use it with any VLM of your choosing.

+For a comprehensive walkthrough of available schemas and their usage, check out our [Schema Showcase Notebook](https://github.com/vlm-run/vlmrun-cookbook/blob/main/notebooks/01_schema_showcase.ipynb).

 ### 💾 Installation